mookerzhou/cooking_journal/_posts/salads/2019-04-28-spicy-tofu-celery-salad.md

 ---
 This recipe is sized for a potluck!

+I call it a "salad", the Chinese name for it might be "liang ban tofu gan".
+Liang ban is a technique used to dress cold vegetables of all kinds.

 *Ingredients & Sourcing*
 - 4 blocks Tofu Gan -- This is the center piece of the dish.
 You can find it labeled as "Braised Tofu" or "Tofu Gan" or "Pressed Tofu Blocks" in the store.
 They're very firm, they're brown on the outside, and do not come in water (they come in plastic though).
 Hodo Soy calls theirs "Braised tofu", and that's widely available where I live.
 - 1 bunch celery -- Just normal standard celery here, Chinese celery would be an OK substitute, please don't use only the hearts.